Interim and precautionary measures - Bulgaria

-Article 402 of the CPC governs the cancellation procedure for granted interim measures.
+The provisions of Article 402 of the CPC governs the cancellation procedure for granted interim measures.
 It provides that the interested party must submit an application, a copy of which must be handed over to the person who has requested the granting of interim measures.
 The latter may submit an objection within three days.
 The court, sitting in closed session, cancels the interim measures where it is fully satisfied that the reason on account of which they were granted no longer exists or that the defendant has lodged a guarantee, within the prescribed time limit, by depositing the entire amount claimed by the plaintiff (Article 398 (2) of the CPC).
 The court’s ruling for the cancellation of interim measures is subject to appeal by means of a private complaint within one week.

 The replacement of the granted interim measures, as provided by Article 398 of the CPC, may be granted in the following two situations:

 - under paragraph 1 – the court, acting at the request of one of the parties, may, after notifying the other party and taking into account its objections submitted within three days after the notification, permit the replacement of one type of interim measures by another,

 - under paragraph 2 – in the event of securing a claim estimable in monetary terms, the defendant may at all times replace the permitted security, without the consent of the other party, with a pledge of money or of other securities, as provided by Articles 180 and 181 of the OCA.

 In the cases laid down in Article 398 (1) (2) of the CPC, the attachment or seizure is revoked.